PLSQL-Capstone-Projects-AUCA-2024/Wed_HAWKS_PREDICTIVE-ANALYTIC-ON-COMPLEX-SYSTEM/README.md

 ### Expected Outputs

  a.
 More accurate disaster predictions
+ b.
 Better coordination of response and  disaster management.

- b.
+ c.
 Evidence-based decision-making in disaster situations.

 ---
 ### Identifying Key Stakeholders